trakBan/weafetch/README.md

 {unit_wind} - shows measuring unit for wind, eg km/h, mph
 ```

-weafetch is made possible by wttr.in made by Igor Chubin
+weafetch is made possible by wttr.in api made by Igor Chubin